The Evolution of NPB Batting Statistics - The Juiced Ball Controversy and the Unified Ball

 Books about the unified ball controversy are also helpful

 Since the unified ball controversy, NPB's batting environment has moved toward stabilization.
 The ball's coefficient of restitution is managed within a defined range, eliminating extreme offensive or pitching dominance.
-However, recent years have seen a return to pitcher-friendly conditions due to increased velocity and breaking ball diversification.
+However, from the mid-2020s onward, pitcher-friendly conditions returned due to increased velocity and breaking ball diversification.
 League batting averages in the 2020s have hovered around .240, maintaining a challenging environment for hitters.
 While MLB has implemented rule changes to boost offense, including the pitch clock and shift restrictions, similar discussions have begun in NPB.
 How to maintain the balance between hitting and pitching remains an eternal challenge for the sport of baseball.